sourcegraph/handbook/content/departments/technical-success/ce/onboarding/enterprise-vs-oss.md

-# Sourcegraph Enterprise vs. Code which is Open Source
+# Sourcegraph Enterprise vs. Cody which is Open Source

 ## Background